Using the Object Gateway for .NET

 This chapter covers the following topics:

-The .NET Gateway cannot generate proxy classes for .NET generic classes.
+The Object Gateway cannot generate proxy classes for .NET generic classes.
 It similarly cannot import .NET classes with generic subclasses or subinterfaces.

 The following steps summarize the procedure:

-Start a .NET Gateway server.
+Start a .NET Object Gateway server.
 The server must be running before the Wizard can be used.

 The .NET Gateway Wizard Studio Template